charliebruce/Adafruit_LSM9DS0_Library/README.md

 Adafruit LSM9DS0 Library
 ========================

+This library has been modified to remove any references to SPI, allowing it to build without errors on a Due.
+A more sensible approach might have been to rewrite the code to support SPI in the Due, but this was done for speed.

 This is a library for the Adafruit triple-axis accelerometer/magnetometer/gyroscope LSM9DS0 breakouts

 Designed specifically to work with the Adafruit LSM9DS0 Breakout & Flora Sensor